 Monomoy has never met a middle market business that we couldn’t help.
-Over the past five years, we’ve closed over 30 transactions in multiple industries, acquiring companies through bankruptcy, corporate divestitures, recapitalizations and plain-vanilla stock or asset purchases.
+Over the past ten years, Monomoy has acquired over 40 middle market companies from a variety of sellers (including family owners, public companies, lenders and financial sponsors) in a wide range of special situations (including bankruptcy, asset sales, equity sales and restructurings).
 We bring certainty to any sales process, and we create value by working with management to make our portfolio companies stronger, more nimble, and more profitable.

 Katun helps businesses save money on printing and copying expenses with low-cost replacement toner, printer cartridges and copier drums.
 As the pioneer of the aftermarket accessory space for printers and copiers, Katun maintains the dominant brand name and market share of off-brand accessories in the world.
 The company designs and engineers its products in the United States, sources them in Asia and sells them to over 18,000 customers in 150 countries.
 These — along with Katun's unique products and global reach — were the key reasons for Monomoy's acquisition.
 With our help, Katun has consolidated distribution centers and sales offices, improved product mix and introduced exciting new products.
 In 2010, the company acquired Media Sciences, Inc. to expand its printer products.
 The company has also introduced a web-based selling program and reduced inventory across its global network from Amsterdam to Argentina.
 So, if you want to save money on printer and copier costs, check out Katun's products at kolc.katun.com.